RikkiWalker/ndr_lookup/README.md

 NdrLookup::NhsdOds::Organisation will enable you to access the NHS Digital ODS API to find a specific organisation.

-Lookup will return an Organisation object with model like behaviours.
+Lookup will return an Organisation object with model like behaviours:

-For example:

 ```ruby
 require 'ndr_lookup/nhsd_ods/organisation'